UniExeterRSE/intro-version-control/_episodes/14_remote_branches_with_github.md

 All the work we've done in our branches has been incorporated into `main` (both locally and in the remote repository).
-So, to clean up the state of the repository, we going to delete the branches `branches-material` and `remote-branches-material`, including the remote version of `remote-branches-material`, since these no longer serve any purpose.
+So, to clean up the state of the repository, we're going to delete the branches `branches-material` and `remote-branches-material`, including the remote version of `remote-branches-material`, since these no longer serve any purpose.